 Undertaking courses in Canada is also beneficial as it offers a large number of prospective job opportunities.
 During their study period, students are allowed to perform part-time jobs both on-campus and off-campus.

-There is no need for a work permit for students working on campus and can work up to a limit of 20 hrs per week.
+There is no need for a work permit for students working on campus who can work up to a limit of 20 hrs per week.
 You can work off-campus without a permit upon fulfillment of the following conditions:

 - A fully qualified student at a designated learning institution (DLI).